All Episodes

 They've been told how evil you and I are.

-In fact, I've said it myself, that the express purpose is the elimination of any opposition.
+In fact, I've said it myself that the express purpose is the elimination of any opposition.

-I've said that the Democrats despise us more than they despise Al Qaeda.
+I've said that the Democrats despise us more than they despise Al-Qaeda.

 We're a bigger threat to them than Al-Qaeda.

-We could give them anything.
+We can give them anything we want.

 I believe that, Rush.